CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02a.md

     3. In the box labeled `Repository name` type `clus18`.

-    4. You may add an optional `Description`, for example `My first Git repository`.
+    4. You may add an optional `Description`, for example `My Cisco Live US 2018 Git repository`.

     5. Click the `Create repository` button.